Investment Update | Saratoga National Bank

 Investment Update

-By Rick Schwerd | April 19, 2024
+By Rick Schwerd | May 17, 2024

 Our investment team remains committed to sharing updates and market insights to keep you informed.
-Please look for our next update on May 3.
+Please look for our next update on June 7.

 As always, if you have any questions or concerns regarding markets or your financial planning needs, please reach out to us at (518) 415-4401.